thibaut-neoledge/azure-docs.fr-fr/articles/application-gateway/application-gateway-create-probe-ps.md

 <properties
-   pageTitle="Création d'une sonde personnalisée pour la passerelle Application Gateway avec PowerShell dans Resource Manager | Microsoft Azure" description="Apprenez à créer une sonde personnalisée pour la passerelle Application Gateway à l'aide de PowerShell dans Resource Manager" services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create a custom probe for Application Gateway by using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in Resource Manager" services="application-gateway" documentationCenter="na" authors="georgewallace"